dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Working on the react course.
 Worked on css styling in react a bit today and used a function to use the other images API.
 Link to work: NA

+DAY 82: JUNE 12, 2019

+Today's Progress: Working on the react course.
+Worked on making ht epokedex display 2 different sets of 4 pokemon and then used some code to compare the sets exp.
+Whichever set had a bigger number won.
+I honestly was really confused the entire time.
+I still struggle with props.
+I know what they do but i never know where to place them and where to call them....